tjnieradka/AD-Entra-Lab/docs/04-DHCP-Server-Setup.md

 **1.1.1.1** – A public DNS server provided by Cloudflare.
 **8.8.8.8** – A public DNS server operated by Google.

-15. Click continue at the WINS settings screen.
+15. Click to continue at the WINS settings screen.

 16. Activate the DHCP scope.